neurobagel/annotation_tool/README.md

 ## Annotation Workflow

-1. Upload data table (and/or data dictinary)
+1. Upload data table (and/or data dictionary)
 2. Linking columns you want annotated with Neurobagel metadata categories
 3. Annotate the values of the those categirzed columns
 4. Download an annotated version of a BIDS-style data dictionary for your dataset